greenbone/gvmd/INSTALL.md

     gvmd --get-users --verbose

+## Keeping the feeds up-to-date

+The `gvmd Data`, `SCAP` and `CERT` Feeds should be kept up-to-date by calling the `greenbone-feed-sync` script regularely (e.g. via a cron entry):

+    greenbone-feed-sync --type GVMD_DATA
+    greenbone-feed-sync --type SCAP
+    greenbone-feed-sync --type CERT

+Please note: The `CERT` feed sync depends on data provided by the `SCAP` feed and should be called after syncing the latter.

 ## Configure the default OSPD scanner socket path

 By default, Manager tries to connect to the default OSPD scanner via the following path: